-We owe our radiator plenty for keeping us warm and toasty during the winter months, and the least we could do is prevent it from looking like it belongs in the trash.
+We owe our radiator plenty for keeping us warm and toasty during the winter months.
+The least we could do is prevent it from looking like it belongs in the trash.

 Besides, that old dusty radiator in the corner has the potential to blend in with your home decor.
-Yes, believe it or not, that seemingly boring heating system can be as decorative as it is functional.
+Believe it or not, that seemingly boring heating system can be as decorative as functional.
 With the right design flourishes, your radiator can spruce up your home’s interior in ways that will surprise even you.

 Wait, what?
 Can you paint radiators in the first place?

 Look, I know what you’re thinking.
-Painting around those tight spaces can be rather difficult.
-Also, it’s a heating system, and there’s always the possibility that the heat will eventually cause the paint to crack or blister.
+Working around those tight spaces can be rather difficult.
+Also, it’s a heating system.
+There’s always the possibility that the heat will eventually cause the surface to crack or blister.

 All are legitimate concerns.
-Thankfully, with the right materials and methods, these concerns can be duly addressed.
+Thankfully, these concerns can be duly addressed with the right materials and methods.

-So, how do you paint an old radiator the right way?
+So, how do you give an old radiator new life the right way?